BlinkTagInc/node-gtfs/README.md

 ### Routes for an agency

-Returns an array of routes for the `agency_key` specified
+Returns an array of routes for the `agency_key` specified.

     gtfs.getRoutesByAgency(agency_key, function(err, routes) {